josephworks/AtomMC/README.md

 Also some parts of the code are taken from such project as [Spigot](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/spigot/browse) and its derivatives.

-Some of the code is from https://gitlab.com/divinecode/atom/Atom but this is a fork, so it is more developed.
+Some of the code is from https://gitlab.com/divinecode/atom/Atom but this is a fork, so it is better developed.

 Our main goals are:
 1. Stable work with both Bukkit plugins and MinecraftForge mods support.